JimmyTran1206/MidtermProject/README.md

 ## How To Run

-This project has been deployed to contributors' website hosted by AWS.
-Please visite the following sites to experience the full features of the app.
+This project has been lived-deployed AWS at [BootGameQuest](http://52.14.238.144:8080/BootGameQuest/).
+The contributors of this project are

-- Jimmy Tran site
+- Jimmy Tran
-- Jonathon McNamara site
+- Jonathon McNamara
-- Christopher Rasmussen site
+- Christopher Rasmussen

-User can browse the project in guest view, or login using test account BillyBob with pass 123.
+User can browse the project in guest view, or login using following test accounts

+- User account: BillyBob/ pass: 123
+- Admin account: admin/ pass: admin
   Otherwise, user can register a new account with just the username and password.
 No personal information is stored in this app.

 ## Project Description

 ### App features highlight

-- Experience stunning and resposive design with user-interface and user-experience in mind by using matrial design minimalist approach.
+- Experience stunning and resposive design with user-interface and user-experience in mind by using material design minimalist approach.
   ![](Homepage.png)

 - Manage your profile and your list of favorite game like a pro